GLOrozcoM/waveq/README.md

 ***Note: If trying to setup a similar pipeline on AWS, ensure all instances share communication permissions with a security group.***

+## Directory Structure

+The directory structure follows a simple format.
+* `creds` holds sample credentials (not real) that would be needed to run operations in the cluster.
+* `database_scripts` contains sample bash scripts used to perform necessary conversions on tables written to the database.
+* `img` contains images used throughout the ReadME.
+* `src` has all Python source code used to coordinate PySpark jobs.
+Please see the ReadME in `src` for further info.